uche789/understanding-web-development/network.md

 ---
 ## Race condition

-A race condition is an undesirable situation an attempt is made to perform two or more operations (network requests) at the same time.
+A race condition is an undesirable situation where an attempt is made to perform two or more operations (network requests) at the same time.

 ---